PET/CT scan is a type of imaging test that combines

 Copyright © Nucleus Medical Media, Inc.

-Because combined PET/CT scans provide a combination of information about the function and structure of a body part, they are very useful for the early diagnosis of cancer.
-Not only can the presence of an abnormal tumor be noted, but the function of the cells that make up the tumor can be analyzed as well.
+Because PET/CT scans provide a combination of information about the function and structure of a body part, they are useful for the early diagnosis of cancer.
+Not only can an abnormal tumor be seen, but the function of the cells that make up the tumor can be analyzed as well.
 This can help to differentiate between cancerous and noncancerous growths.

 PET/CT can also be used to see if cancer has spread into other areas of the body.

 Brain, endocrine, and heart disorders are also studied using PET/CT scans.

 Some possible complications with this test include: Allergic reactions to the chemicals usedKidney damage from the contrast chemical usedLong-term effects from radiation exposure

 Prepare a list of medications you are taking and bring the list with you to the test.
 If you have